 After obtaining the relevant zip file, open it to obtain the

 KoboRoot.tgz file.
 Extract this tgz file somewhere safe.
 I'll suppose it's extracted to

 Bootstrapping: Obtaining /etc/inittab

 /etc/inittab is the main file that we will be patching to introduce our custom code.
-However, this file is not present in the firmware, and so will need to be extracted from the device.
+However, in previous versions of the Kobo firmware, this file was not present, and so needed to be extracted from the device.

 $KOBOROOT/etc/init.d/rcS file contains commands that are run every time the Clara HD boots (and is in fact responsible for launching the main Kobo ‘Nickel’ interface), so we will edit this file to add a line: